A phase microscope for quantum gases

-{\bf BKT phase transition.} The system of a weakly-interacting Bose-Einstein condensate in a two-dimensional lattice can be mapped to a classical XY model \cite{Trombettoni2005,Schweikhard2007,Yamashita2019} and is therefore equivalent to a two-dimensional Bose gas, which was used to study the Berezinski-Kosterlitz-Thouless (BKT) phase transition associated with the unbinding of vortex-anti-vortex pairs to free vortices, which destroy the phase coherence and the superfluidity \cite{Hadzibabic2006,Hung2011,Desbuquois2012,Seo2014,Sunami2024,Murthy2015,Sunami2022}.
+The system of a two-dimensional array of tubular Bose-Einstein condensates realized in our optical lattice can be mapped to a classical XY model \cite{Trombettoni2005,Schweikhard2007,Yamashita2019} and is therefore equivalent to a two-dimensional Bose gas, which was used to study the Berezinskii-Kosterlitz-Thouless (BKT) phase transition associated with the unbinding of vortex-anti-vortex pairs to free vortices, which destroy the phase coherence and the superfluidity \cite{Hadzibabic2006,Hung2011,Desbuquois2012,Seo2014,Sunami2024,Murthy2015,Sunami2022}.

 We measure the matter-wave Talbot carpet at varying lattice depths and observe that the contrast of the primary revivals drops at a critical lattice depth of $V_{c}=3.25 \, E_{\rm rec}$, associated with the loss of phase coherence (Fig.~\ref{fig:talbot-versus-lattice-depth}A,B).
 The positions of the revivals shift to $3\%$ longer evolution times for shallower lattices, which we attribute to interaction effects during the matter-wave protocol for our small but finite scattering length.
 Fig.~\ref{fig:talbot-versus-lattice-depth}F shows exemplary pictures of the first primary revival for increasing lattice depths.
 For shallow lattices the pictures show clear revivals of the original lattice, while at deeper lattices, we observe patterns reminiscent of the laser speckle as they form under diffraction of coherent laser light from random media.
 This is the expected behavior for near-field interference from quasi-random phases at each tube, but well defined individual BECs in each tube \cite{Makhalov2019}.